310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 He’s not ashamed of losing, but of being unable to fight.
 If he doesn’t know what’s going on, he can’t involve himself in it, nor can he fight.

-He could be the most brilliant hero ever, but he would still be unable to do anything because of that.
+He could be the most brilliant hero ever, but he would still be unable to do anything ‘cause of that.

 The hardest thing for him is probably when he can only sit by and watch what happens.
 {% endbubble %}